MIFIDPRU 8 Disclosure

 Costs are controlled carefully to ensure long-term profitability.
 The Firm seeks to make investments to expand its business and product lines, and to continuously improve its controls environment.

-Given the Firm’s business model,controls, and controls assessment, it is the conclusion of the Members that its overall potential for harm is low.
+Given the Firm’s business model, controls, and controls assessment, it is the conclusion of the Members that its overall potential for harm is low.

 Statement of risk appetite

 Due to the nature, size and complexity of the Firm, DPI is not required by MIFIDPRU to establish a risk committee.
-However as best practice, and at the behest of the DPI Members, a risk committee was formed during the year ended 31 March 2023.
+However as best practice, and at the behest of the DPI Members, a risk committee was formed in March 2023.
 The purpose of the Risk Committee (“RiskCo”) is to consider and evaluate the potential risks that both DPI, a regulated financial institution and the Funds they advise may face across the business.
 The DPI Members are still responsible for the management of risk within the Firm with recommendations from the RiskCo.
 DPI has clearly documented policies and procedures, which are designed to minimise risks to the Firm and all staff are required to confirm that they have read and understood them.

 The Firm’s Members have adopted a low-risk appetite at the DPI level by maintaining sufficient own funds and liquid asset positions and balance sheet throughout all market cycles with sufficient liquidity and a robust capital structure.

 As an investment advisory firm specialising in providing investment advice on pan-African private equity investments, risk is a fundamental characteristic of the Funds (which are managed by the GPs advised by DPI) and is inherent in every transaction undertaken.
-As such, the Funds and Firm’s approach to risk taking and how it considers risk relative to reward directly impacts its success.
+As such, the Firm’s approach to risk taking and how it considers risk relative to reward directly impacts its success.
 Therefore, DPI has established limits on the level and nature of the risk that it is willing and able to assume in achieving its strategic objectives and business plans.
 Each investment is subject to review by the Investment Committee made up of DPI Members, who make investment recommendations for consideration by the Boards of the GPs.
 Furthermore, the Boards of the GPs are tasked with undertaking a Business Risk Assessment of the Funds ensuring adherence to policies and procedures.

 DPI is committed to ensuring all business activities are conducted with a clear understanding of risks, maintaining a robust risk management framework, ensuring transparent disclosure, treating its customers fairly, and meeting the expectations of major stakeholders, including its clients, employees, and regulators.